 - The Commander in Dawn of War 2.
 No information is given about him except that he is recently promoted, a man of few words (he doesn't have any lines - not even unit responses) and so awesome that he is expected to beat back an ork invasion on his own.

 - In StarCraft and its expansion, the player character was called by titles such as Magistrate, Cerebrate, or Executor depending on what campaign you were playing.
-Later synopses of the game universe's history state that Artanis was the Protoss Executor, seemingly ignoring the fact that he was a separate character in Brood War and wasn't even an Executor (he was a Praetor, although this was Retconned).
+The game's expansion, Brood War, the Executor is promoted to a story character, "Artanis", while the player takes on the role of a different Executor.
 Meanwhile the Zerg PC in the original game is killed by Zeratul in the novel Queen of Blades.

 - The Player Character of Dark Scavenger is never described.